jnke2016/cugraph-benchmark/README.md

 ```
 _Note: the benchmark run above may be able to be run on `node1` or `node2` above._

+#### Other notes for MNMG runs:
+* The scripts currently assume the InfiniBand interface is `ib0`.
+Change `tools/start-dask-process.sh` accordingly if `ib0` is not correct for your system.
-* certain error conditions (eg. OOM) _may_ require that the workers (and possibly scheduler) are restarted.
+* Certain error conditions (eg. OOM) _may_ require that the workers (and possibly scheduler) are restarted.

-* use `nvidia-smi` on the nodes to confirm that worker processes are/are not running.
+* Use `nvidia-smi` on the nodes to confirm that worker processes are/are not running.